This guide helps you understand the changes to your web application introduced by the Federated Credentials Management API (FedCM).

 With this change, we recommend all automatic sign-in developers migrate to FedCM as soon as possible, to reduce disruption to automatic sign-in conversion rates.

 Before you begin

-Check that your browser and browser version supports the FedCM API, updating to a newer version if necessary.
+Check that your browser settings and version supports the FedCM API, updating to the latest version is recommended.

-Third-party sign-in setting has to be enabled in Chrome.
+The Third-party sign-in setting is enabled in Chrome.